stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 extraordinary rumours.
 That they did not do so was only because they knew the effect of publicity would be to warn their quarry and make further progress impossible.
 Instead, they wished to learn something definite before taking any action.
-What they did learn must have been startling indeed, and Charles Ward spoke many times to his parents of his regret at Weeden&rsquo;s later burning of his notebooks.
-All that can be told of their discoveries is what Eleazar Smith jotted down in a none too coherent diary, and what other diarists and letter-writers have timidly repeated from the statements which they finally made&mdash;and according to which the farm was only the outer shell of some vast and revolting menace, of a scope and depth too profound and intangible for more than shadowy comprehension.
+What they did learn must have been startling indeed, and Charles Ward spoke many times to his parents of his regret at Weeden's later burning of his notebooks.
+All that can be told of their discoveries is what Eleazar Smith jotted down in a none too coherent diary, and what other diarists and letter-writers have timidly repeated from the statements which they finally made--and according to which the farm was only the outer shell of some vast and revolting menace, of a scope and depth too profound and intangible for more than shadowy comprehension.